eddycharly/terraform-provider-kops/docs/resources/cluster.md

 - `metrics_bind_address` - (Optional) - String - MetricsBindAddress is the IP address for the metrics server to serve on.
 - `enabled` - (Required) - Bool - Enabled allows enabling or disabling kube-proxy.
 - `proxy_mode` - (Optional) - String - Which proxy mode to use: (userspace, iptables(default), ipvs).
-- `ip_vs_exclude_cidr_s` - (Optional) - List(String) - IPVSExcludeCIDRS is comma-separated list of CIDR's which the ipvs proxier should not touch when cleaning up IPVS rules.
+- `ip_vs_exclude_cidrs` - (Optional) - List(String) - IPVSExcludeCIDRs is comma-separated list of CIDR's which the ipvs proxier should not touch when cleaning up IPVS rules.
 - `ip_vs_min_sync_period` - (Optional) - Duration - IPVSMinSyncPeriod is the minimum interval of how often the ipvs rules can be refreshed as endpoints and services change (e.g. '5s', '1m', '2h22m').
 - `ip_vs_scheduler` - (Optional) - String - IPVSScheduler is the ipvs scheduler type when proxy mode is ipvs.
 - `ip_vs_sync_period` - (Optional) - Duration - IPVSSyncPeriod duration is the maximum interval of how often ipvs rules are refreshed.